hsucherng/boilerplate-metalsmith/README.md

 ### Virtual Folder

-The build has a "virtual folder" setup by default --- basically, the build sends all the output files into the `virtualFolder` path that is set inside `configs/misc.js`.
-This is to allow for better browser URL history, since most sites using this workflow would be served over `localhost:8080` by default.
+The build has a "virtual folder" setup by default — basically, the build sends all the output files into the `virtualFolder` path that is set inside `configs/misc.js`.
+This is to allow for a more organised browser history.

+So, for example, if you are developing a website called *The Jackson Five's*, you should change the value of the `virtualFolder` from `'site\\'` to `'the-jackson-fives'`.
+After that, your files will be served under `http://localhost:8080/the-jackson-fives/`, and will be distinct in your browser history.

-To disable it, set the `virtualFolder` value to `''`.
+To disable this, set the `virtualFolder` value to `''`.

 ## Debugging notes